About the IHC Board

 At IHC we are privileged to have a Board combining those with a professional background with those with a lived experience of intellectual disability as family members.
 All our Board Members are champions of the IHC Mission.

 We have eight Board Members including our Chief Executive who is a non-voting member.

 Tony Shaw, Barbara Rocco and Suzanne Win are also members of the IDEA Services Board.
 The IDEA Services Board meets before each IHC Board meeting and is chaired by Suzanne Win.

 Chair Tony Shaw

 Tony has had a long history with IHC, originally at local level and then at national level.
 He was reappointed to the IHC Board in September 2019 and elected Chair in February 2020, having previously been on the Board from 1998 to November 2005, and IHC New Zealand President from 2002 to 2005.
 He is an IHC New Zealand Life Member.

-Tony has been a partner in the Timaru law firm Timpany Walton for almost 40 years and is a director of several private companies.
+Tony was a partner in the Timaru law firm Timpany Walton for almost 40 years and is a director of several private companies.
 He has a broad experience in community and volunteer organisations, often in the role of chairperson.

 Chief Executive Ralph Jones